jllottes/jllottes.github.io/_sources/PT/PT-numpy_arrays/PT-numpy_arrays.rst

-Numpy arrays
+NumPy arrays
 ============

-Numpy array basics
+NumPy array basics
 ------------------

-Numpy is the standard module for doing numerical computations in Python.
+NumPy is the standard module for doing numerical computations in Python.
 It provides tools for writing code which is both easier to develop and usually a lot faster than it would be without numpy.